andrasq/node-qcluster/Readme.md

 ### qm.forkChild( [callback] )

 Add another child to the cluster, and start it.
-Returns to the caller the child process; returns to the callback the new child_process, or a "start timeout" error.
+Returns to the caller the child process; calls the callback with the new child_process after it started, or on "unable to fork" or "start timeout" error.

 Child processes are automatically added to `qm.children` when they are forked.